oleg-yaroshevskiy/quest_qa_labeling/README.md

 However, there are a lot of packages listed there which are not much relevant to this project.
 A minimal list of requirements is specified in `requirements_minimal.txt` which was formed with the `pipreqs` utility.
 This handy utility crawls project source code and lists all required packages.
 So you can run `pip install -r requirements_minimal.txt` and then install missing packages on the go (if any).

 Apart from pip-installable packages, we use a custom lightweight library called [mag](https://github.com/ex4sperans/mag) to keep track of experiments.
-Also our installation of the `fairseq` library is a bit different (actualy, it's hacked for our needs).
+Also our installation of the `fairseq` library is a bit different (actually, it's hacked for our needs).
 These two can be installed by running `sh bash/setup.sh`

 ## Model training